 Reclassification FAQsFrequently Asked Questions regarding Reclassification.

-What are the reclassification criteria set forth in California Education Code?
+What are the reclassification criteria set forth in California Education Code (EC)?

-The reclassification criteria set forth in California Education Code (EC) Section 313 and Title 5 California Code of Regulations (5 CCR) section 11303, remain unchanged.
+The reclassification criteria set forth in California EC Section 313 and Title 5 California Code of Regulations (5 CCR) section 11303, remain unchanged.
 Local educational agencies (LEAs) should continue using the following four criteria to establish reclassification policies and procedures:

 - Assessment of English language proficiency (ELP), using an objective assessment instrument, including, but not limited to, the state test of English Language Proficiency Assessments for California (ELPAC) [standardized statewide as Summative ELPAC Overall Performance Level 4]